marrrk/LoRaDongle/docs/getting-started/installing-prereqs.md

 # Installing prerequisites

 ## 1 Installing LiteX and Toolchain
-A more comprehensive steps for installing litex can be found on the [github page](https://github.com/enjoy-digital/litex).
-THis will focus on the core configuration needed to build the SoC.
+This section focuses on the core configuration required to build the SoC in use.
+A more comprehensive walkthrough of the installation process can be found on LiteX's [github page](https://github.com/enjoy-digital/litex).

-### 1.1 Make an empy directory and install the Litex files
+### 1.1 Make an empty directory and install the Litex files
 The following commands install litex in a directory of your choice:
 ```bash
 $ mkdir litex && cd litex